chamilo/chamilo-lms/README.md

 # Database update
 php bin/console doctrine:schema:update --force

 # js/css update
 yarn install
 yarn run encore dev
 ~~~~
 This will update the JS (yarn) and PHP (composer) dependencies in the public/build folder.

+### Refresh configuration settings

+In case you believe some settings in Chamilo might not have been processed correctly based on an incomplete migration
+or a migration that was added after you installed your development version of Chamilo, the URL /admin/settings_sync is
+built to try and fix that automatically by updating PHP classes based on the database state.
+This issue rarely happens, though.

 ## Quick re-install